swift-on-server/site/Sources/site/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 WebSocket (WS) uses a plain-text TCP connection.
 A WebSocket connection is created by upgrading an HTTP/1 connection.
 WebSocket Secure (WSS), which is upgraded from HTTPS, uses TLS to protect the TCP connection.
 WSS protects against man-in-the-middle attacks but does not offer cross-origin or application-level security.
 Developers should add URL origin checks and strong authentication.

-## How to use WebSockets to build a real-time chat application?
+## Building a real-time WebSocket chat

 <!-- TODO: link AsyncSequences article when it's ready -->